Beginning the Conversation With Seniors About In Home Care

 Lead positive discussions

-The best way to have a conversation with your loved one is to listen instead of responding.
-You want to express your concern but you want them to come to the realization that they need in home care assistance instead of pushing the idea on them.
+The best way to have a conversation with your loved one is to listen instead of respond.
+You want to express your concern but you want them to come to the realization that they need in-home care assistance instead of pushing the idea on them.